GithubTheJon/DAT220-G12/README.md

     DONE    show all posts from user on user_page/{username} (html)

-Option to show all comments on a post
+    DONE    Option to show all comments on a post

-Option to like a post
+    DONE    Option to like a post

 option to create a new post